noeal-dac/Animated-Lower-Thirds/README.md

 - Tooltips with the memory slot content.
 - More Hotkeys.
 Now you can load any memory slot.
 - Some fixes.

+Update v1.5 new features:
+- You can choose default Logos for each Lower Thirds panel.
+Or use different ones in each memory slot you store.
+- Backup data is avaible.
+Now you can Import, Export or Reset all the data.
+- Autoload fixes.
+When it reaches the last one, it starts over correctly.
+- Some fixes.